Farmers from the Baltic to the Tatras: History

-In May 2024, the formation argued that the electoral law for the European Parliament elections in Poland is unfair and bureucratized, as electoral committees are "discriminated against in political life" in contrast to well-established, nationwide political parties.
-Non-partisan electoral committees are required to collect 1,000 signatures in order to be registered; moreover, candidates list for each constitutency requires signatures of at least 10,000 voters permanently residing in the constitutency.
+In May 2024, the formation argued that the electoral law for the European Parliament elections in Poland is unfair and bureaucratized, as electoral committees are "discriminated against in political life" in contrast to well-established, nationwide political parties.
+Non-partisan electoral committees are required to collect 1,000 signatures in order to be registered; moreover, candidates list for each constituency requires signatures of at least 10,000 voters permanently residing in the constituency.
 Political parties, however, have no such requirements.
 According to the Farmers from the Baltic to the Tatras, this makes it "practically impossible to submit lists".

-On 25 May, the electoral committee announced that it was unable to submit candidate lists to any of the constitutencies because the signature requirements made it run out of time.
+On 25 May, the electoral committee announced that it was unable to submit candidate lists to any of the constituencies because the signature requirements made it run out of time.
 The party wrote a letter requesting the President of Poland Andrzej Duda to allocate more time to the committees that are required to collect signatures, as it constitutes an additional electoral activity that the Election Code requires without providing time necessary to do so.
 On 1 June 2024, the Farmers from the Baltic to the Tatras officially submitted an application in the Office of the President to postpone the European Parliament elections in Poland in order to accommodate this additional electoral activity.
 The committee argued that this constitutes a form of inequality, as party committees do not have this requirement and thus have more time for electoral activities.

 Ultimately, the application was ignored and the election took place on 9 June 2024 as planned.
-On 19 June, the committee submitted a motion to invalidate European Parliament elections to the Supreme Court of Poland, arguing that the electoral calendar makes it practically impossible for voters' electoral committees to participate in the election by requiring them to carry out an additional task in form of collecting signatures without providing time necessary to do so.
+On 19 June, the committee submitted a motion to invalidate European Parliament elections to the Supreme Court of Poland, arguing that the electoral calendar makes it practically impossible for voters' electoral committees to participate in the election by requiring them to carry out an additional task in the form of collecting signatures without providing time necessary to do so.
 The committee argued that this essentially restricts electoral participation to well-established political parties only.
 Public Polish Press Agency reported that the motion of the Farmers from the Baltic to the Tatras was received by the Supreme Court, along with 8 other such motions that likewise called for the election to be invalidated on similar grounds.